Tag Archives: Altruism

 Here Professor Hicks develops a three-dimensional chart to contrast egoism, altruism, and predation.
 This is from Part 5 of his Philosophy of Education course.
 Previous: Altruism’s solution: selflessness, sacrifice, lose/win service to others.
 Next: Role models in ethics.
 Return to … Continue reading

 My “Egoism in Nietzsche and Rand” has come out in The Journal of Ayn Rand Studies.
 Here is the abstract for my 43-page study: “Philosophers Friedrich Nietzsche and Ayn Rand are often identified as strong critics of altruism and arch … Continue reading

 [We are reading The Fountainhead this week in my Introduction to Philosophy course, so this is a re-post for new readers this semester.]
-The ethics of altruism holds that others are standard of value.
-One is good to the extent … Continue reading
+The ethics of altruism holds that others are the standard of value.
+One is good to the … Continue reading